• Skip to main content

 Print Recipe

-5 from 1 vote
+5 from 2 votes

-Slow cooker turkey vegetable chili is a hearty, comforting meal made with ground turkey and plenty of nutritious vegetables.
+Slow cooker turkey chili is a hearty, comforting meal made with ground turkey and plenty of nutritious vegetables.
 The perfect dinner for a cold fall day and easy to reheat all week for meal prep!
 Serves four hearty portions, or six average portions (ideal served with a side dish or toppings).

-Prep Time15 mins
+Prep Time15 minutes mins

-Cook Time5 hrs
+Cook Time5 hours hrs

-Total Time5 hrs 15 mins
+Total Time5 hours hrs 15 minutes mins

 Servings: 6 servings